Chapter 9 Hypothesis Testing

 If we obtain a z-score (positive or negative) that is larger in absolute magnitude than this, we reject H0.
 Using a two-tailed test requires a larger z-score, making it slightly harder to reject the null hypothesis.
 However, since the z-score in the sick leave example was -2.86, we would still reject H0 under a two-tailed test.

 In truth, the choice between a one- or two-tailed test rarely makes a difference in rejecting or failing to reject the null hypothesis.
-The choice matters most when the p-value from a one-tailed test is greater than .025, in which case it would be greater than .05 in a two-tailed test.
+The choice matters most when the p-value from a one-tailed test is greater than .025 but less than .05 (just barely into the rejection area), in which case it would be greater than .05 in a two-tailed test.
 It is worth scrutinizing findings from one-tailed tests that are just barely statistically significant to see if a two-tailed test would be more appropriate.
-Because the two-tailed test provides a more conservative basis for rejecting the null hypothesis, researchers often choose to report two-tailed significance levels even when a one-tailed test could be justified.
+Because it provides a more conservative basis for rejecting the null hypothesis, researchers often choose to report two-tailed significance levels even when a one-tailed test could be justified.
 Many statistical programs, including R, report two-tailed p-values by default.

 Thus far, we have focused on using z-scores and the z-distribution for testing hypotheses and constructing confidence intervals.
 Another distribution available to us is the t-distribution.
 The t-distribution has an important advantage over the z-distribution: it does not assume that we know the population standard error.
 This is very important because we rarely know the population standard error.
 In other words, the t-distribution assumes that we are using an estimate of the standard error.
 As shown in Chapter 8, the estimate of the standard error of the mean is: